Primary Career-Related Learning

 Access the range of CEC resources using the links below.

-Two free online courses for primary staff are now available on The Careers & Enterprise Academy, including:
+Two free online courses for primary staff are now available on The Careers & Enterprise Academy.

 Please note: No Compass or Compass+ account is needed, just register and create an Academy account to get started!